fbpx

 Application Process

-Women, who have started an independent faculty-level position (January 2019 – December 2021), may apply themselves or be nominated by a colleague, mentor, or department.
+Women who meet the eligibility criteria may apply themselves or be nominated by a colleague, mentor, or department.

-When all materials have been received, a jury of senior geneticists and previous awardees will review the applications and select two recipients.
+When all materials have been received, a jury of senior geneticists and previous awardees will review the applications and select three recipients.

 Eligibility